Five Ways to Use Flavorful Caraway Seeds for a Healthy Diet

 - nutritional yeast

-There are many other foods that benefit from the addition of caraway seeds, including baked foods.
-The seeds are sometimes used to make a caraway seed cake, which generally contains white flour, butter and eggs and is nice for a special occasion.
+There are many other foods that benefit from the addition of caraway seeds.
+The seeds are sometimes used to make a caraway seed cake, which generally contains white flour, butter, and eggs and is nice for a special occasion.
 Citrus fruits like oranges or lemons work well in cakes containing caraway.
+A caraway seed cake is sometimes known as just a seed cake and was a traditional dessert in my UK childhood.
+Most versions of the cake can't be classified as a healthy treat, but they are delicious.
 The seeds can also provide an enjoyable taste in muffins and cookies.
+With the right ingredients and in limited amounts, muffins can be healthy.

-If you're struggling to follow a healthy diet, one thing that will be a great help is to make your food very tasty.
-This will help you enjoy eating your meals and make you less likely to miss delicious but unhealthy foods.
-Adding herbs, spices and flavorful seeds like caraway to your meals are very effective ways to make food interesting.
+If you're struggling to follow a healthy diet, one thing that should be helpful is to make your food very tasty.
+This will help you to enjoy eating your meals and make you less likely to miss delicious but unhealthy foods.
+Adding herbs, spices, and flavorful seeds like caraway to your meals are very effective ways to make food interesting.

 © 2012 Linda Crampton